Three-dimensional quantum anomalous Hall effect in Weyl semimetals

-In conclusion, we have proposed a 3D QAHE existing on the surface of a cubic WSM when incorporating a conventional Rashba spin-orbit coupling.
+In conclusion, we have proposed a 3D QAHE existing on the surface of a WSM when incorporating a conventional Rashba spin-orbit coupling.
 This 3D QAHE hosts two chiral surface states along $x$ direction, a pair of Fermi energy dependent chiral hinge states along $y$ direction, and also a pair of Fermi energy dependent chiral surface states along $z$ direction.
-Those peculiar boundary states inherent to the 3D QAHE in turn results in a highly anisotropic transport behavior, where the Hall resistance can be zero, $h/e^2$, or $\pm h/e^2$ at different Fermi energies.
-The novel transport properties make this 3D QAHE an ideal platform for in-memory computing.
-Our work extends the scope of the QAHE, paving the way for the application of topological materials.
+Those peculiar boundary states inherent to the 3D QAHE in turn results in a highly anisotropic transport behavior along different directions, where the Hall resistance can be zero, $h/e^2$, or $\pm h/e^2$ at different Fermi energies. {Those transport signature makes our proposal fundamentally different from the stacking Chern insulator thin films, which become a 3D materials if the thickness is larger than the vertical mean free path.
+However, in this scenario, the QAHE is still confined to one particular plane perpendicular to the magnetization, maintaining a quasi-two-dimensional feature}. {Moreover,} the novel transport properties make this 3D QAHE an ideal platform for in-memory computing (Supplementary Note 6).

-\textbf{Methods}\\ \textbf{Analytical expression for the 3D Hamiltonian in momentum space.} Under open boundary conditions along all three spatial directions, the analytical expression for the Hamiltonian described by Eq.~\eqref{model_Ham} in the momentum space can be obtained by using the Fourier transformation, which takes the form